Environmental Protection Agency (EPA).

-EPA is inviting the public to submit data and scientific literature to inform EPA's research on the potential impacts of hydraulic fracturing on drinking water resources from April 30, 2013 until November 15, 2013.
+The EPA is extending its deadline for the public to submit data and scientific literature to inform EPA's research on the potential impacts of hydraulic fracturing on drinking water resources from April 30, 2013 until November 15, 2013.
 EPA is extending the deadline in order to provide the public with more of an opportunity to provide feedback to the Agency.

-EPA will accept data and literature in response to this request until April 30, 2013.
+The EPA will accept data and literature in response to this request until November 15, 2013.

 Using the online method is preferred for submitting information.
 Follow the online instructions at http://www.regulations.gov, and identify your submission with Docket ID No. EPA-HQ-ORD-2010-0674.